Apprentice ProgramTraining the Next Generation of Farmers.

 Previous farming experience is recommended but not required.
 We are interested in applicants who have a true passion for creating sustainable food system and interest in making change in healthy food access for under-served communities.
 This program is open to individuals from a variety of different backgrounds and education.
 We encourage applicants from agricultural, public health, animal and food science and nutrition or individuals who are looking for a career change!

-Apprentices will be an employee of Colonial School District and must have an acceptable criminal background check, no entries on child abuse registry and clean drug screening.
-To apply, please review the job description and submit an application via Applitrack at https://www.applitrack.com/colonial/onlineapp/.
+Apprentices must have an acceptable criminal background check, no entries on child abuse registry and clean drug screening.
+To apply, please contact the Farm Manager at firstname.lastname@example.org .